-Netnography is a research method that involves the systematic study of online communities and interactions (Kulavuz-Onal et al., 2013).
+Netnography is a research method that involves the systematic study of online communities and interactions (Kulavuz-Onal & Vásquez, 2013).
 Its goal is to understand the culture, behaviors, and motivations of individuals within these communities.
-In the context of studying suicide notes on Facebook, a netnographic approach was used to analyze the content and communication patterns within the platform to gain theoretical understanding.
-Using a netnography approach, this study was carried out in six overlapping steps, similar to the stages of ethnographic research: (i) develop a research plan; (ii) establish an entry; (iii) data collection and triangulation; (iv) analyze and interpret data; (v) ensure ethical standards; and (vi) report research results and associated knowledge.
-This netnography used a participant-observation approach, and data can take three forms (Kulavuz-Onal et al., 2013): (a) The researchers collected data directly; (b) Data was generated through capturing and recording online community events and interactions; and (c) The researchers outlined field notes as data (Kozinets, 2010).
+In the context of studying suicide notes on Facebook, a netnographic approach was considered the best choice because suicidal notes as a behavior via online cannot be studied in a conventional or traditional setting, therefore, the study considered netnography to be able to analyze the content and communication patterns within the platform and gain the understanding of social media's impacts on suicidality especially those related to suicide notes.
+Using a netnography approach, this study was carried out in 12 steps as shown in Figure 1.
+This netnographic design method has been used in past studies (Salzmann-Erikson & Eriksson, 2023; Kulavuz-Onal et al., 2013; Kozinets, 2010).